 Institutions are free to decide how often both the vulnerable and the discretionary bursary payments are made – for students in Band 1 we could offer weekly payments but this is dependent on circumstances and at the discretion of the college.

-Please note the above is not exclusive and could be subject to change.
+Please note the above could be subject to change.
 Please don’t hesitate to approach the Year Office if you and your family are experiencing financial difficulty.